Azure/aks-engine/docs/topics/azure-stack.md

 ### get-versions command

-The output of the `get-versions` command with `--azure-env AzureStackCloud` shows the Kubernetes version supported on Azure Stack Hub clouds.
-The upgrade paths can be found [here](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade#steps-to-upgrade-to-a-newer-kubernetes-version).
+The output of the `get-versions` command only pertains to Azure and not Azure Stack Hub clouds.
+The different upgrade paths can be found [here](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade#steps-to-upgrade-to-a-newer-kubernetes-version).

 ## Frequently Asked Questions